thrashr888/s3url/readme.md

 ## s3url  - provide path. get url.
 ### A CLI tool to get a public link for any file

 Uses [Amazon S3](http://aws.amazon.com/s3/) to store the files. s3url copies files and streams to a public S3 file and copies the url to your clipboard.
+A file sharing app for Amazon S3.

 #### Use Cases